 Once you’ve begun your trek to Everest, Khumbu is one of the most popular stop-over destinations on the trail.
 There are countless accommodation options, as well as the famous Tengboche Monastery.
 Plus, not to mention amazing views of Mount Everest.

-Pokhara is located in the famous Annapurna Region of Nepal and it is a great place for outdoor adventures.
+Pokhara is located in the famous Annapurna Region of Nepal, and it is a great place for outdoor adventures.
 The Phewha Lake provides a resort area where you can relax in luxury lodges and take in the amazing views.

 Points of Interest

-Along with the cities, there are many points of interest throughout Nepal with Mount Everest being the main star.
+Along with the cities, there are many points of interest throughout Nepal, with Mount Everest being the main star.

 Mount Everest is the tallest mountain above sea level, and it stands at a staggering 29,030 feet.
-While extreme mountaineers will travel to Nepal to attempt to reach the summit, other travelers are happy to catch a glimpse of this famous mountain.
+Extreme mountaineers will travel to Nepal to attempt to reach the summit, other travelers are happy to catch a glimpse of this famous mountain.
 For explorers who want to partially climb Everest, you can hike to the Base Camp from Lukla.

 Chitwan National Park

 Unlike the Himalayas, the Chitwan National Park sits in the tropical area of Nepal to the south.
 This is where tourists go to catch glimpses of rare animals like rhinos and tigers.
 Other animals that inhabit the park include sloth bears, leopards, and deer.
 Closer to India, this portion of Nepal is also listed as a UNESCO World Heritage Site.